JakubJanowski/PostgreSqlInAString/README.md

 # Possible further improvements
+- support raw string literals
+- handle PL/pgSQL in a string in a string
 - autocompletion
 - light-mode-friendly color palette and auto-switching between palettes when mode is changed
 - basic error recognition (typos, unsupported keyword order, etc.) by using an ANTLR parser